atrotter0/walking-dead-quiz/README.md

 ## Description

-Take a personality quiz to find out what Waking Dead character you are!
+Take a personality quiz to find out which Waking Dead character you are!

 ## Setup/Contribution Requirements